Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Theoretical background and methodology

-In Fig. (\ref{fig:anal_N0_bias}), we show $N_L^{(0)}$ bias contribution for different quadratic estimators for CMB-S4 like experiments.
-Following \cite{Okamoto_2003}, we show there also a minimum variance (MV) estimator combined from all different estimators which has the highest signal-to-noise ratio.
+In Fig. \ref{fig:anal_N0_bias}, we show the $N_L^{(0)}$ bias contribution for different QEs for CMB-S4-like experiments.
+Following \cite{Okamoto_2003}, we also show a minimum-variance (MV) estimator combined from all different estimators that has the highest signal-to-noise ratio.
 Nevertheless, in our analysis we use only polarisation based EB estimator because it is the least sensitive to the mean-field effect arising from survey inhomogeneities.